Thomas Muthee

 Thomas Muthee (born c.
 1955) is a Kenyan preacher, bishop, and self-professed witch hunter.
-He became internationally known when in 2008, it was reported that United States vice presidential candidate Sarah Palin, had financed his work, after seeing a video of his claims of successful use of spiritual mapping to identify and persecute a woman for witchcraft.
+He became internationally known when in 2008, it was reported that United States vice presidential candidate Sarah Palin had financed his work after seeing a video of his claims of successful use of spiritual mapping to identify and persecute a woman for witchcraft.
 After seeing the video, Palin invited Muthee to Alaska, where he gave her a blessing when she ran for governor, prior to her vice presidential run.
 Muthee has spoken to churches in multiple European countries and does work in Africa.
+He has been described as an apostle in the New Apostolic Reformation movement and a dominionist.

 Background

 The original church is also known as the "Prayer Cave" because meetings were originally held in a grocery basement.
 Muthee's late wife, Margaret Muthee, was a teacher, and they had two children: Joshua and Ann.
 Joshua, a student at Sacramento State University in Sacramento, CA, resides with a pastor of his father's local financial supporter, Radiant Life Church.
 As of 2008, Thomas served as the East African director of the International Spiritual Warfare Network.